How to change or remove the display language in Android, in four steps

-Many users purchase an Android smartphone or tablet that comes with the user interface in English and they want to have it translated into their local language, like Spanish, Chinese, German and so on.
-Luckily, most (if not all) Android smartphones and tablets offer this feature straight from the box and all it takes is a couple of taps to change the display language that is used on your device.
-Here’s what you have to do in order to change the language used for displaying the Android operating system:
+Many users purchase an Android smartphone or tablet that comes with the user interface in English, and they want to have it translated into their language, like Spanish, French, Chinese, German and so on.
+Luckily, most Android smartphones and tablets offer this feature straight from the box, and all it takes is a couple of taps to change the display language that is used.
+Here is what you have to do to change the language used for displaying the Android operating system:

 Step 1: Open the Settings app on your Android device